Movement and music: explore the power of dance in 5 films

 Nietzsche also said that he “would believe only in a God that knows how to dance.”
 Nietzsche danced daily, often saying it was his “only kind of piety,” his “divine service.”

 That’s a pretty ringing endorsement for dance from one of the world’s great minds, wouldn’t you say?
-Well, we’ve got a week full of films about dance on NFB.ca this week.
 Whether you want to bust a move yourself, or simply sit back and watch the pros go at it, the 5 films featured on NFB.ca are full of inspiration, artistry, rhythm, and spirit.

 Exclusive online premiere: Song for Cuba

-Let’s start off with one of our new releases, premiering exclusively on NFB.ca after having made the rounds at a number of festivals.
+Let’s start off with one of our releases that exclusively premiered on NFB.ca after having made the rounds at a number of festivals.
 In this short experimental documentary, we follow a young Cuban couple trying to make a new life for themselves in the frigid North Atlantic.
 For them, the powers of music and dance are what keeps them together in the face of isolation and the unfamiliarity of a new land.

 Director Tamara Segura, a Cuban native, graduated in Film Direction from the Instituto Superior de Arte in Havana and in Screenwriting from the International Film and Television School in San Antonio de los Baños, Cuba.
 In 2010, Segura was chosen for a fellowship under the Emerging Leaders in the Americas Program (ELAP) at the Mel Hoppenheim School of Cinema at Concordia University.
 Song for Cuba is her first film with the NFB.